-Ranked List of 3 Due Rotation Dates Rotation Talks Rotation 1 August 20 at noon Aug 20 - Oct 8 Oct 4 - 5 Rotation 2 Oct 1, noon Oct 9 - Dec 12 Dec 6 - 7 Rotation 3 Dec 3, noon Jan 2 - Feb 25 Feb 21 - 22 Thesis Lab Choices Feb 18, noon
+Ranked List of 3 Due Rotation Dates Rotation Talks Rotation 1 August 26 at noon Aug 26 - Oct 15 Oct 10 - 11 Rotation 2 Oct 7, noon Oct 16 - Dec 13 Dec 11 - 12 Rotation 3 Dec 6, noon Jan 6 - Feb 24 Feb 19 - 20 Thesis Lab Choices Feb 18, noon

-Provide a ranked list of 3 faculty names for each rotation, also hand in your list of faculty signatures (separately) to the graduate program administrator.
+Provide a ranked list of 3 faculty names for each rotation, also hand in your list of faculty signatures (separately) to the graduate program administrator for the first rotation.
 Subsequent rotation lists do not require faculty signatures, but students should talk to all faculty members on their list prior to submission of the list.